-Some of these folks have children but they are not allowed to stay with the parents.
-Therefore we have a couple of children’s homes nearby the two leper centers where we care for most of their children.
+Some of these folks have children, but they are not allowed to stay with their parents.
+Therefore, we have a couple of children’s homes nearby the two leper centers where we care for most of their children.

-Under their auspices of Penuel Baptist Church, we provide housing for some poor widows who need care.
+Under the auspices of Penuel Baptist Church, we provide housing for some poor widows who need care.

 Persecution and Disaster Relief

-Christians are a small minority in India and there are times when our brothers and sisters are persecuted for their faith.
-They’ve been threatened, frightened, beaten had their property burned or stolen yet they persevere.
-Is our duty to respond to their needs and we do.
+Christians are a small minority in India, and there are times when our brothers and sisters are persecuted for their faith.
+They’ve been threatened, frightened, and beaten had their property burned or stolen, yet they persevere.

 During disasters, we also help those who are in need and make sure to give them the gospel at the same time.